davidroman0O/junjo/readme.md

 > WORK IN PROGRESS

+Changed my plan
+- do distributed raft nodes
+- store should be sqlite
+- should provide tools for dag manipulation
+- storage shoul be as rows
+- goal: not meant for big graph but smaller ones (it's not a database)

+stop thinking too much

 > Hierarchical Workflow Management System with DAG-Structured Tasks in Go

 Develop a robust workflow management system in Go, aimed at structuring and executing units of work in an organized, dependency-resolved manner.
 The system hierarchy encompasses Topics, Jobs, and Tasks, each level offering a layer of organization and control.